Preventive and genetic stress prediction and management service.

 Environmental factors, influences from the environment and surroundings we live in, also play a key role.
 Genetic testing, when analysed in tandem with lifestyle and environmental factors, can play an important part in helping us understand whether we may be susceptible to stress and subsequently mental health conditions and so enable us take action to modify any relevant lifestyle and environmental factors in order to help prevent such disorders.

 This approach builds on the fact that genes are not our destiny and that there are things we can do to limit or alter the possible impact of genetic predisposition.
-Led by esteemed Consultant Psychiatrist, Dr Okocha, the preventive service we offer aims to draw on proactive management and individualised advice.
+The preventive service we offer aims to draw on proactive management and individualised advice.

 Is mental illness hereditary?
 If I have a family history of serious mental illness will I get it?